Best Practices for Test Automation | David Tzemach

 Automate any test case that is executed repeatedly.

-Automate any test case that is time-consuming.
+Automate any time-consuming test case.

 Automate any test case that runs per build.